Contractor License Requirements in North Carolina

 What exams are required for a North Carolina contractor license?

-North Carolina requires contractors to pass a licensing examination that typically covers building codes, safety regulations, and business law.
+North Carolina requires contractors to pass a licensing examination administered through the North Carolina Licensing Board for General Contractors.
+The exam typically covers building codes, safety regulations, and business law.
 Some specialty classifications require additional trade-specific exams.
-Study materials and exam preparation resources are generally available through the North Carolina Licensing Board for General Contractors or approved third-party providers.
+Contact the board at (919) 571-4183 for exam scheduling and study materials.

 What are the penalties for unlicensed contracting in North Carolina?

 Unlicensed contracting in North Carolina can result in significant fines, criminal penalties, and the inability to enforce contracts or file mechanic's liens.
-Homeowners who hire unlicensed contractors may lose access to state consumer protection funds and recovery programs.
+Homeowners who hire unlicensed contractors may lose access to state consumer protection funds.
+You can report unlicensed activity to the North Carolina Licensing Board for General Contractors.

 Find Licensed Contractors in North Carolina